 Yes, it really is that easy to have better English classes for teens or adults.
 Take a look at the book on Amazon but only if you want to get yourself a serious dose of ESL teaching awesome in your life:

-Have your Say about this Man/Woman on the Street ESL Activity
+Man/Woman on the Street ESL Activity: Join the Conversation

 Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other busy English teachers, like yourself find this useful resource.